mogeb/thinkfirst/thinkfirst/content/posts/gazette-real-estate-drop.md

 tags: ["real estate", “sensationalism”, “Montreal Gazette”]
 ---

 Yes, it’s bad.
 Terrible.
 The entire real estate market in Montreal is imploding and we're never gonna recover.
-We have this information from one of the most renown scientists on **earth** — a real estate developer 😒.
+We have this information from one of the most renown scientists on **earth**.

 ![](/images/2020-04-15-gazette.jpg)